DianQK/TransitionTreasury/README.md

 For more information about how to use Carthage, please see its [project page](https://github.com/Carthage/Carthage).</s>

 ## Usage

+> You can check out [Example](https://github.com/DianQK/TransitionTreasury/tree/master/Example) or [Demo](https://github.com/DianQK/TransitionTreasury/tree/master/Demo) .
+> Don't forget `pod install` for [Example](https://github.com/DianQK/TransitionTreasury/tree/master/Example) .

 ### Make a Push

-If we need to push `FirstViewController` to `SecondViewController`, `SecondViewController` should conform `NavgationTransitionable`, and add code `var tr_transition: TRNavgationTransitionDelegate?`, I need use this property to retain animation object.
+If we need to push `FirstViewController` to `SecondViewController`, `SecondViewController` should conform `NavgationTransitionable`, and add code `var tr_pushTransition: TRNavgationTransitionDelegate?`, I need use this property to retain animation object.
 Of course, you can use this do more, but it is dangerous.

-When you need to push, just call `public func tr_pushViewController(viewController: UIViewController, method: TRPushTransitionMethod, completion: (() -> Void)?)`, like Apple method.
+When you need to push, just call `public func tr_pushViewController<T : UIViewController where T : NavgationTransitionable>(viewController: T, method: TransitionAnimationable, statusBarStyle: TransitionTreasury.TRStatusBarStyle = default, completion: (() -> Void)? = default)`, like Apple method.
 About `method` parameter, see [transitiontreasury.com](http://transitiontreasury.com).

 Example：